scalacenter/scala-3-migration-guide/docs/scala-3-syntax-rewrites.md

 ---
 ## Introduction

-Scala 3 gives a Scala developer the option to adopt the new (and optional) _significant indentation based syntax_ (_SIB_ syntax).
+Scala 3 gives Scala developers the option to adopt the new (and optional) _significant indentation based syntax_ (_SIB_ syntax).
 The existing syntax which uses curly braces to group expressions remains fully supported, and we will refer to this syntax as _Classic syntax_.